TUW-GEO/yeoda/README.md

 This section demonstrates basic usage of a *yeoda* datacube, specifically how to load raster data and read it using pixel coordinates or geometry definitions.

-### Loading data from TIFF Files
+### Loading data from GeoTIFF files
-You can create a data cube from a collection of tiff files, by passing them into the constructor of the `EODataCube` and specifying the type of naming convention you want to use via the `filename_class` parameters.
+You can create a datacube from a collection of GeoTIFF files, by passing them into the constructor of the `EODataCube` and specifying the type of naming convention you want to use via the `filename_class` parameters.
 This can take any `SmartFilename` class, see [*geopathfinder*](https://github.com/TUW-GEO/geopathfinder) for details.
-The `dimensions` parameter defines the columns you want to read into the data cube's inventory and the values for these are usually parsed from the `SmartFilename`.
+The `dimensions` parameter defines the columns you want to read into the datacube's inventory and the values for these are usually parsed from the `SmartFilename`.
 The `sdim_name` defines the spatial dimension.

 <!-- snippet: create_and_filter_datacube -->